christ-dos/Mediscreen/README.md

 For this, please run the sql commands present in file in path microservice-patient/mysql-dump/mediscreen.sql in microservice-patient.

-Then install MongoDB, no username or password are required.
+Then install MongoDB, no username or password is required.

 And then if your Operating system is not linux install docker.